Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for skew-normal scale mixture copulas

-In Corollary~\ref{cor:SN-tau-S}, the first set of formulas for $\tau$ and $\rho_S$, expressed via four- and five-dimensional normal orthant probabilities, aligns with Propositions 1 and 3 of \citet[][]{HeinenValdesogo2022}, who investigate the rank correlations for bivariate skew-normal distributions.
-The alternative formulas, involving only bivariate normal cdf's, are not provided in their paper.
+The expressions for $\tau$ and $\rho_S$ in part (i) of Corollary~\ref{cor:SN-tau-S}, written in terms of four- and five-dimensional normal orthant probabilities, are consistent with Propositions 1 and 3 of \cite{HeinenValdesogo2022}, who study rank correlations for bivariate skew-normal distributions.
+By contrast, the formulas in part (ii) of the corollary, which involve only bivariate normal cdf's, do not appear in their work.

-We present $\tau$ and $\rho_S$ as functions of the pseudo-correlation $\rho$ for bivariate AC skew-$t$ and skew-normal copulas in Figures~\ref{fig:ACt_tau_S} and \ref{fig:SN_tau_S}, respectively.
-In contrast to the GH skew-$t$ copula case in Figure~\ref{fig:GHt_tau_S}, the most notable difference in Figures~\ref{fig:ACt_tau_S} and \ref{fig:SN_tau_S} is that both ends of the curves are tied at $(-1,-1)$ and $(1,1)$, as indicated by Proposition~\ref{prop:MSN-tau-S-properties}~(iii).
-Moreover, both rank correlations increase strictly with $\rho$, and, unlike for GH skew-$t$ copulas, always span the full interval $[-1,1]$.
-Additionally, when one skewness parameter ($\alpha_1$ in the figures) is held fixed, increasing the other ($\alpha_2$) \emph{decreases} both rank correlations -- opposite to the behavior observed in GH skew-$t$ copulas.
+Fig.~\ref{fig:ACt_tau_S} plots $\tau$ and $\rho_S$ as functions of $\rho$ for the bivariate AC skew-$t$ copula with $\nu=1$ and $\nu=10$.
+It is worth noting that the skew-normal copula arises as the limit $\nu\to\infty$, and its rank-correlation curves are visually close to those for $\nu=10$.
+In contrast to the GH skew-$t$ case in Fig.~\ref{fig:GHt_tau_S}, the most notable difference in Fig.~\ref{fig:ACt_tau_S} is that both ends of the curves are tied at $(-1,-1)$ and $(1,1)$, as indicated by Proposition~\ref{prop:MSN-tau-S-properties}~(iii)--(iv).
+Moreover, both rank correlations increase strictly with $\rho$ and, unlike for GH skew-$t$ copulas, always span the full interval $[-1,1]$.
+Finally, holding one skewness parameter (here $\alpha_1$), increasing the other (here $\alpha_2$) \emph{decreases} both rank correlations, which is the opposite behavior to that observed for GH skew-$t$ copulas.